 What would minimum qualification standards mean for the plumbing industry?

-Imagine the scene: you’ve got a plumbing emergency that you need resolving quickly.
+Imagine the scene: you’ve got a plumbing emergency that you need to resolve quickly.
 You need to find the right plumber for the job; you search frantically online trying to find the best tradesman in your area.
 Case closed, right?
 But what happens if the service you received doesn’t quite match the price you paid?

 Finding the right plumber to service your home can be tricky.
 After all, unless you have some handy connections, you’re most likely searching for a tradesman through word-of-mouth and the magic of the internet.